The rise and repression of the free festival movement in the UK and some intersections with radical anti-politics.

 The idea was applied in different places with growing success.

-Initially mainly ecological issues were important.
+Initially it was mainly ecological issues that were important.
 But more and more the attempt was made to link up with what was left of the radical working class movement.

 There was a collaboration with Liverpool dockers in the election year 1997 which ended with a party on Trafalgar Square.
 In the following years there was a focus on May 1st.